WXYZ-TV: 1994 affiliation switch repercussions

 On May 23, 1994, New World Communications, the owner of then-CBS affiliate WJBK (channel 2), signed an affiliation deal with Fox Broadcasting Company.
 This deal, which displaced Fox from WKBD-TV (channel 50), prompted CBS to attempt to lure WXYZ-TV, as well as sister station WEWS-TV in Cleveland to drop its ABC affiliation in favor of switching to CBS; WDIV was not an option for the network, as that station had a long-term affiliation contract with NBC at the time.
-As a contingency plan, ABC approached SJL Broadcast Management (later known as Montecito Broadcast Group, now SJL Broadcasting and once again controlled by the principals of Lilly Broadcasting) about buying Toledo, Ohio's WTVG (channel 13) and Flint's WJRT-TV (channel 12) to cover the Detroit area, in the event that WXYZ-TV became a CBS station.
-Both stations' city-grade signals reached portions of the Detroit area (WTVG to the south, and WJRT-TV to the north; ABC has since sold both stations).

 On June 16, 1994, Scripps signed a long-term deal with ABC that would keep WXYZ-TV and WEWS-TV as affiliates of the network (they remain ABC affiliates to this day).
-As a condition of that agreement, television stations in other cities, including WTSP in Tampa–St. Petersburg, KTVK in Phoenix and WJZ-TV in Baltimore, would lose their ABC affiliations to competing Scripps-owned stations (WFTS-TV, KNXV-TV, WMAR-TV) in those cities.
-This deal would end up causing WJZ-TV owner Westinghouse Broadcasting to sign their own affiliation deal with CBS, which affiliated with (and then purchased) UHF independent station WGPR-TV (channel 62, now WWJ-TV), after it failed to reach deals to affiliate with WKBD-TV or the market's other independent stations, WXON (channel 20, now WMYD) and WADL (channel 38), the former two stations opting to respectively affiliate with UPN and The WB instead.
+As a condition of that agreement, television stations in other cities, including WTSP in Tampa–St. Petersburg, KTVK in Phoenix and WJZ-TV in Baltimore, would lose their ABC affiliations to competing Scripps-owned stations (WFTS-TV, KNXV-TV and WMAR-TV, respectively) in those cities.
+CBS ultimately affiliated with (and then purchased) UHF independent station WGPR-TV (channel 62, now WWJ-TV).

 Present day

 WXYZ-TV has been active in several community service projects.
 The station received the National Community Service Award from the National Academy of Television Arts and Sciences for outstanding community service in 1989.
 WXYZ-TV is a partner in several charitable endeavors including the Society of Saint Vincent de Paul, Operation Can Do and Detroit's annual children's immunization fair.
-On October 4, 2006, WXYZ became the first television station in Michigan and the first Scripps-owned station to begin broadcasting its local newscasts in high definition.